marko-js-samples/marko-color-picker/README.md

 ## Conclusion

-Developing complicated Marko components is fun and easy!
+Developing Marko UI components is fun and easy!
 As you're developing components, you should consider how a component can be split into multiple components.
 This makes developing, managing, and testing components significantly easier.